Courseiva

 Why this answer

-Options A and C are correct.
-AWS Snowball Edge is a physical device for large data transfers over slow networks.
-AWS DataSync can transfer data over the network with optimization.
+Options B and E are correct.
+AWS Snowball Edge is a physical device suitable for transferring large amounts of data (like 50 TB) when network bandwidth is limited (500 Mbps).
+AWS DataSync can also transfer data over the network with built-in optimization, making it appropriate for this scenario.

 MCQeasy